 Note: Candidates who require better clarification with the program design component of the practical examination, we recommend ordering the CPTN-CPT Online Program Design Tutorial from the Tutorials page.

 Note: Please ensure that the requirements for current First Aid and CPR C/AED are completed or is in the process of being completed.
-CPTN will not be able to issue the certificate until we receive a certificate proof of completion.
+CPTN will not issue a certification until we receive a certificate/card indicating proof of completion.

 5. Planning ahead for Certification Renewal